Updated: Sep 9, 2021

 Why did you apply to the King's EMDP?

 After being unsuccessful with my application to medical school the first time around and having to take a gap year, I (understandably) really wanted to make sure that I successfully gained a place at medical school.
-The King's EMDP was one of the courses that I was sure I met all of the criteria for.
-A course like the EMDP may be right for you if you also didn't get into medical school the first time around, you didn’t take sciences at A-Level, you didn’t get the best grades at A-Level and/or if you meet the specific eligibility criteria.
+I met all of the criteria and a course like the EMDP may be right for you if you also didn't get into medical school the first time around, you didn’t take sciences at A-Level, you didn’t get the best grades at A-Level, and/or if you meet the specific eligibility criteria.

 Can you apply to both the EMDP and the standard programme?